PEDIASCAPE/PEDIASCAPE_Student_Platform/README.md

 AI Chatbot:	Hugging Face Inference API (Qwen 2.5 Coder 7B Instruct)

 Deployment	Docker-ready, Cloud-agnostic

-## 🧩 Module Overview
-PEDIASCAPE is organized into focused modules so students can move from learning → practice → guidance:

-- **Roadmaps**: Interactive learning roadmaps for different domains.
-Each roadmap is visualized as a node-based graph, where every topic opens a sidebar with curated learning resources and descriptions.
-Includes certification links where available.
-- **Materials**: A structured library of study materials across courses, branches, and school boards.
-Designed to help students quickly find notes/resources by category and level.
-- **Projects**: A project-guidance hub that helps students practice by building real projects.
-Provides project ideas, steps, and resources to support hands-on learning.
-- **Career Guidance**: Helps students explore and choose career paths with domain-specific guidance and learning direction.
-- **PSAI (AI Assistant)**: Answers questions, supports learning, and can assist with generating roadmaps and guidance using integrated AI services.

 ## 📦 What's New (Latest Updates)
 ## 🎨 Roadmaps Module - UI/UX Improvements